oneilsh/n3c_workbook_parser/README.md

 At this point we have a variety of subfolders: the two workbook folders `workbook1` and `workbook2`, the `n3c_workbook_parser` utility folder, and the public-facing repo with the `docs` output folder with individual code files for each transform and an `index.html` that you can open to browse the transforms.
+Note that the individual tranform files end in `.txt` - this is to make them more easily viewable in a web browser.

 ```
 n3c_example_project_local